 Not sure when you’ll fit in a run with your 9-5?
 Here’s my advice on how to go for a run in your lunch break.

-Thank you for reading my blog!
+Thank you for reading my article.
 I wrote it in December 2023 and last updated it in February 2024.
 It's tagged with the category Couch to 5k Fitness if you'd like to read more.

 AD: #ad Some of my blogs include affiliate links where I get paid when you click through and buy.
 This doesn't increase the cost you pay.
 My blogs are my point of view and experience.
 I don't promote anything I don't like or believe in.